thegcamilo/Food-Quality-and-Social-Groups-in-Chicago/README.md

 We want to analyse if there is difference between the quality of food in different areas of the city of Chicago, first we need a smart division of the city.
 This work was already done by the city and we can use it importing the GeoJSON file that they provide using the library Folium.
 * Income: https://data.cityofchicago.org/Health-Human-Services/Per-Capita-Income/r6ad-wvtk
 * Race: http://www.justicemap.org/index.php?gsLayer=plural&gfLon=-87.65542953&gfLat=41.8725146&giZoom=13&
+An SQL database containing the ethnicity of the population in percentage per each block of the US.
+What we need is just a small part of the data contained, the first thing to do with this data will be a filtering to extract the information for the city of Chicago and use this data to check if there is a quality bias based on the type of population that live in some particular block.
 * Crime: https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2
 * Dataset with general information about Chicago: https://data.cityofchicago.org/Health-Human-Services/Chicago-poverty-and-crime/fwns-pcmk